 - The users copies the URL to their browser and authenticates with SURF Research Access Management

-- The PIN is shown in the user's browser
+- The verification code is shown in the user's browser

-- The user enters the PIN, thus linking the federated authentication in the browser to the CLI-session.
+- The user enters the verification code, thus linking the federated authentication in the browser to the CLI-session.
 Access is granted.